-The following table sets forth information relating to the beneficial ownership of our common shares as of March 31, 2018 by:
+The following table sets forth information relating to the beneficial ownership of our common shares as of October 31, 2018, unless otherwise indicated in the footnotes to the table, by:

 - each person known to us who beneficially owns 5% or more of our outstanding common shares;

-- each member of our board of directors; and
+- each member of our board of directors;

-- · each of our senior managers.
+- each member of our senior management; and

+- the selling shareholders

-The number of common shares beneficially owned by each entity, person, director or senior manager is determined in accordance with the rules of the U.S. Securities and Exchange Commission, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any shares over which the entity or individual has sole or shared voting power or investment power as well as any shares that the entity or individual has the right to acquire within 60 days following March 31, 2018 through the exercise of any option, warrant or other right.
+The number of common shares beneficially owned by each entity, person, director or member of senior management is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
+Under such rules, beneficial ownership includes any shares over which the entity or individual has sole or shared voting power or investment power as well as any shares that the entity or individual has the right to acquire within 60 days following October 31, 2018 through the exercise of any option, warrant or other right.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all common shares held by that person, as applicable.

-Common shares that a person has the right to acquire within 60 days following March 31, 2018 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person.
-As of March 31, 2018, we had 22,624,690 common shares outstanding.
-Unless otherwise indicated below, the address for each beneficial owner listed is c/o Merus N.V., at Yalelaan 62, 3584 CM Utrecht, The Netherlands.
+Common shares that a person has the right to acquire within 60 days following October 31, 2018 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person.
+The percentage of shares beneficially owned before the offering is computed on the basis of 22,750,867 common shares as of October 31, 2018.
+The percentage of shares beneficially owned after the offering assumes the sale by the selling shareholders of all common shares registered pursuant to this prospectus.